NCSC-NL/citrix-2025/README.md

 # Detection Script for Citrix NetScaler appliances
 ## Author: NCSC-NL

 > [!WARNING]
-> It is known that certain guid and suid binaries are not filtered correctly on ram disks.
-This may result in false positives.
-We are working on the issue.

-> [!WARNING]
 > Some of these checks are meant to hunt for compromises, while other checks verify if you are compromised.
-We are working on seperating hunting from compromise checks.

 ### Disclaimer
 These scripts are provided without any guarantees regarding its effectiveness.